OksanaZaitseva/final-project-rsschool/README.md

 ## Development

 The code in this repository was tested, formatted with black, and pass mypy typechecking before being commited to the repository.
+Development was condacted on Windows 10.
+Some corrections was added to dev files in comperison with demo project files.

 Install all requirements (including dev requirements) to poetry environment:
 ```